tvillalbac/blog/_posts/2023-05-12-how-to-fix-up-unreal-engine-5-redirectors-cpp.md

 <img class="img" src="https://tvillalbac.github.io/blog/assets/img/posts/adding-assettools-module-to-unreal-project.jpg" alt="Add AssetTools module in Unreal Engine 5 project">

-depending if you want to use the module in project's source code or in a plugin.
+depending if you want to use the module in a plugin or in project's source code.

 Then, you need to add the proper include in the file we want to load the AssetTools module